costajohnt/state-machine-blog-post/BLOG_POST.md

 **[View Source →](https://github.com/costajohnt/state-machine-blog-post)**

 Interact with both editors.
-Notice how the "After" version displays its current state — you always know exactly what's happening.
+Notice how the "After" version displays its current state, so you always know exactly what's happening.

 ## When To Use This Pattern